Published: • 4 min read

 wait_time_ms DESC;

-Don’t fixate on the single top wait type.
-Total waits across categories often tell a very different story.
-Look at the sums, not just the peaks.
+Avoid focusing solely on the top wait type.
+Total waits across categories often provide different insights than individual peaks.
+Analyze the aggregates, not just the maximum values.

-In case you were wondering, I get the benign wait_types from Glenn Berry’s DMVs, query 42.
+For reference, the benign wait_types list is sourced from [Glenn Berry's DMVs](https://www.dropbox.com/scl/fi/lpo8vfr7qext2lflkqa3j/SQL-Server-2022-Diagnostic-Information-Queries.sql?rlkey=57bn3xd1sxw9sq2m17woiqmj4&e=1&dl=0), query 42.